dm0275/mcrun/README.md

 - **Easy Server Creation**: Quickly spin up Minecraft servers using Docker images.
 - **Customizable**: Pass in server configurations and manage multiple instances with ease.
+- **HTTP API**: Launch an API layer and drive server lifecycle actions from other tools or a UI.

 ## Prerequisites
 * [Docker](https://docs.docker.com/get-docker/)

 ## Installation & Usage

 To use `mcrun`, you can download the built binaries from the latest release.

 1. Download the binary: